getify/Functional-Light-JS/ch6.md

 var x = 2;
 ```

-Like we discussed in the previous section, the value `2` is an unchangeable (immutable) primitive.
+Like we discussed earlier, the value `2` is an unchangeable (immutable) primitive.
 If I change that code to:

 ```js
 const x = 2;